Edited by Liam Huggins - Fitness Blogger

 In the fitness industry there are many different roles with two that are very common and popular being that of gym instructor and personal trainer.
 But are these the same thing?
 Absolutely not.
 There are definite differences between these two roles, and we will explore some of those further.

 Firstly, it is worth noting that many personal trainers are also gym instructors, however there are also many gym instructors who are not personal trainers.
 The two roles can coexist, or you can have someone who is purely working as a gym instructor.
 It is also worth noting that the prerequisite to any personal trainer course is being a qualified gym instructor, so you would not find someone who is a personal trainer but not a gym instructor.
 It is therefore quite common that fitness professionals will be qualified in both gym instructing and personal training.
-Let’s take a dive in and look at the differences.

-What is a gym instructor?
+So, to start simply James, what is a gym instructor?

 Simply put, a gym instructor instructs fitness in a gym.
 A gym instructor will instruct healthy adults on how to use pieces of gym equipment.
 This could be cardiovascular machines, resistance machines, free weights etc. A gym instructor will show healthy adults how to use these pieces of machinery and will write them a basic programme that will allow them to move around a gym and follow an exercise programme suited to them.

-Does a gym instructor go any further than this?
+Would a gym instructor go any further than this?

 This will depend on what other qualifications they have attained.
 If they are solely a gym instructor then those tasks, as far as fitness goes, are the role that a gym instructor would fulfil.
 If, however they have an exercise class qualification, such as a group-based training qualification or exercise to music qualification, then they may also take classes.

-Can a gym instructor do personal training?
+So could a gym instructor do personal training?
+Are they qualified to do so?

 The simple answer to this is no. A gym instructor is not qualified to work one-on-one with a client if they have only got a gym instructor qualification.
 While there may be times where it is a one-to-one approach, for example showing a client how to use a piece of machinery, a gym instructor would not work for long periods of time with an individual client.
 The job is more focused on showing a client how to use equipment and making sure they are using it safely and effectively.

-What does a personal trainer do?
+Moving to the other side of the conversation, what does a personal trainer do?

 A personal trainer, on the other hand, does work one-to-one with a client for prolonged periods of time.
 A personal trainer will work with a client, designing them a long-term programme which often follows quite thorough fitness assessments.
 The personal trainer won’t just design this long-term programme, but they will then deliver it one-to-one.
 So, whilst a gym instructor is writing very basic programmes and showing people how to use equipment, a personal trainer will write advanced programmes and will take the client one-to-one through each session.
 This could be an hour-long session which might include a range of different, advanced cardiovascular resistance techniques.
 The personal trainer will be there every step of the way one-to-one to support the client.
 Wondering how you find clients to kick start your personal training career?
 Check out this handy blog with all our top tips to get started.